50 Running Terms: Terminology All Runners Should Know

 #17: Overtraining

-Your training volume or intensity can cause too much stress on your body in the context of the rest of the stressors in your life.
+Your training volume or intensity can cause too much stress on your body, especially in the context of the rest of your life’s stressors.

 Symptoms can include physical and mental manifestations, such as sluggishness, low energy, appetite changes, hormonal imbalances, difficulty sleeping, irritability or other mood changes, compromised immunity, and reduced athletic performance.